Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 Continued Professional Development (CPD)

-I actively engage in ongoing learning and professional development through regular involvement at workshops, seminars and conferences focusing on a wide range of areas including intergenerational trauma, diversity & inter-cultural issues, ecopsychology, relational Cognitive Behavioural Therapy, art & creativity, body process, spirituality and Gestalt Interactive Group Therapy.
+I actively engage in ongoing learning and professional development through regular involvement at workshops, seminars and conferences focusing on a wide range of areas, these have included intergenerational trauma, diversity & inter-cultural issues, ecopsychology, relational Cognitive Behavioural Therapy, art & creativity, body process, spirituality and Gestalt Interactive Group Therapy.

 Other areas of interest include: Oral History, post-Holocaust Generations, mixed heritage experience, refugee experience, ecological sustainability, and library & information science.

-Conference workshop presentations - on prejudice and identity & belonging
+Conference presentations - on prejudice and identity & belonging

 Social care & support work - with adults and children with wide range of disabilities and mental health issues.